weavejester/lein-ring/README.md

 * `:nrepl` -
   A map of `:start?` and (optionally) `:port` keys.
-If `:start?` is true, open up an nREPL server on the given port. `:start?` defaults to false, `:port` defaults to an arbitrary free port.
+If `:start?` is true, open up an nREPL server on the given port. `:start?` defaults to false, `:port` defaults to an arbitrary free port.  __NOTE: This option is only for development with the `lein ring server` task.
+Setting this option will not cause a generated uberjar/uberwar to run an nREPL server.
+If you would like to run an nREPL server in your production app, then see the clojure.tools.nrepl.server project.__

 ## Executable jar files